 Catherine leads BlueHub’s impact measurement and management work.
 She oversees related assessment and collaborates with leaders across the organization to apply lessons learned.

-She has a 20-year track record conducting evaluations, helping practitioners apply findings, and leading mission-driven organizations.
+She has a 20-year track record conducting evaluations, helping practitioners apply findings and leading mission-driven organizations.
 Her work has been published, and she frequently presents at conferences on innovation in impact measurement.
-Catherine has served as a VP at the United Way, was a senior consultant at Abt Associates, and founded a nonprofit.
+Catherine has served as a VP at the United Way of Mass Bay, was a senior consultant at Abt Associates and founded a nonprofit.

-Catherine is a Senior Advisor to Impact Frontiers and to the Greater Boston Evaluation Network, an Ambassador for Leap of Reason and a member of Social Value US.
+Catherine is a Senior Advisor to Impact Frontiers, Impacto and the Greater Boston Evaluation Network, an Ambassador for Leap of Reason and a member of Social Value US.
 She graduated with honors from Amherst College and has a master’s in public policy from Harvard.

 Before coming to BlueHub, Michele worked for the Boston Foundation as an Administrative Coordinator, helping coordinate facility and event operations for the organization.
 Michele is active in her community and volunteers her time serving on the board of directors for a tenant organization.
 In this role, she serves as tenant representative to help ensure that the interests of both owners and tenants are considered in the association decision-making process.

 Michele completed course work at Northeastern University and Roxbury Community College.

 Lubna oversees human resources, talent management, inclusive excellence initiatives and administration in support of BlueHub’s various business lines, and plans for future growth and innovation.